 In Only the Super-Rich Can Save Us!, Ralph Nader imagines a coalition of billionaires who join forces to answer the question: “What if several of America’s wealthiest individuals decided it was time to work for the collective good?”

-On May 4th, two billionaires, Ted Turner and Peter Lewis, portrayed in the fictional narrative will appear on the stage in real life for a taboo-free exchange with the author.
+On May 4th, two billionaires, Ted Turner and Peter Lewis, who were portrayed in the fictional narrative appeared on the stage in real life for a taboo-free exchange with the author.

 The two "billionaires against bull" as Ralph Nader charaterizes them, and one of America's leading provocateur will envision how philanthropy can spark key redirections of our society, our country, and the world.